jon-whiteroomsoftware/cat-slideshow/README.md

 ### ToDo - CR feedback + new features

-- usePrefetchImages - imageLoadMap to Map?
 - ErrorBoundary + states for API failures
 - set colors using css variables
-- Tests

 ### Navigating the code